AmirrezaM21/Proxy_toggle_Win/README.md

 4. Edit the directories of the desktop shortcut and the icons in the beginning of the "proxy_toggle.bat" code to match the files on your system. it can be edited by a text editor (e.g. Notepad).
 6. Done!
-   Run it via the shortcut (as administrator). it should toggle to proxy and change the Icon of the shortcut depending on proxy's state.
+   Run it via the shortcut (as administrator). it should toggle the proxy and change the Icon of the shortcut depending on proxy's state.